 Difficulty sleeping can cause many kinds of misery.
 When you're tired, it's harder to pay attention, remember things and manage your emotions.
-Sleep problems may also increase pain and anxiety in psoriatic arthritis.
+Sleep problems also may increase pain and anxiety in psoriatic arthritis.
 Don't overlook or accept any problems you may have falling or staying asleep.

+- Adjust your sleep environment.
 Small, easy-to-make changes in your room and your bedtime routine can go a long way toward a better night's sleep.